leonschoi/ClickCount.en/Quick Setup.md

 const int MAX_LOGIN_INFO_SIZE = 1;
 ```

-When the program runs in ESP32, it will go through the Wi-Fi `ssid`/`password` list in order and try to connect for 20 seconds each.
-Once it connects to a network, it will go to the button click sending mode.
+When the program runs in the ESP32, it will goes through the Wi-Fi `ssid`/`password` list in order and tries to connect each for 20 seconds.
+Once it connects to a network, it will switch to button click sending mode.

 The following items in Arduino IDE must be set before running the program.
 They tend to be unselected when the environment changes, hence need to be checked often.